kopecmartin/carRegisterOnBlockchain/README.md

 #### Advantages:
 - trust in the car's history (its mileage, country of origin, ...)
-- one plate number for the whole car's life
+- one plate number for the entire car's life
 - no need of having (and issuing) a technical paper of the car - all the information would be saved in the blockchain
 - owner's time would be saved because visits of the official government